ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 After the VM is created, browse to the datastore where the OVF was exported and move the VMDK file with its metadata to the cloud volumes directory.

 Ensure that you change the template location in the metadata file to point to the new datastore.
-For more information about how to update the App Volumes VMDKs, see step 7 in [Creating a new App Volumes AppStack template VMDK smaller than 20 GB](https://kb.vmware.com/s/article/2116022){:external}.
+For more information about how to update the App Volumes VMDKs, see step 7 in [Creating a new App Volumes AppStack template VMDK smaller than 20 GB](https://kb.vmware.com/s/article/2116022){: external}.

 ### User Environment Manager
 {: #horizon-deploy-config-uem}